Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in North Gosford was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in North Gosford was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three represented groups were English (27.1%), Australian (25.5%), and Irish (8.7%).
-Notably, Hungarian, Russian, and Korean ethnicities showed higher representation in North Gosford than regionally, at 0.5%, 0.7%, and 1.2% respectively.
+In terms of ancestry, the top three groups were English (27.1%), Australian (25.5%), and Irish (8.7%).
+Other ethnic groups with notable divergences included Hungarian at 0.5% (vs regional 0.3%), Russian at 0.7% (vs regional 0.4%), and Korean at 1.2% (vs regional 0.3%).

 Frequently Asked Questions - Diversity